JayroMartinez/online-store-dashboard/README.md

    source venv/bin/activate  # On Windows: venv\Scripts\activate
    ```

-3. Install the required packages:
+3. Install the required packages (the only required package is Pandas):

    ```bash
    pip install -r requirements.txt